 Contact: Vicky Tovey, Public Health Senior Commissioning Manager 03000416779 Email: email@example.com.

-This item will be discussed at the Health Reform and Public Health Committee on the 24th September.
+This item was discussed by the Health Reform and Public Health Cabinet Committee on 24 September and the proposed decision endorsed.
+The minute of the discussion is as follows:

 Legal implications: Regulation 12(7) of the Public Contracts Regulations 2015 enable this type of co-operation between contracting authorities where certain conditions are met.
 Independent legal advice has supported the legality of the approach in relation to the public health functions which are the subject of the partnership.
 This form of arrangement builds on duties that already existed to exercise functions with a view to integrating the provision of care and support provision, under the Care Act 2014 (“CA 2014”), with health provision (section 3, CA 2014).
 Both parties are also under a duty, under s.82 of the NHS Act 2006, to co-operate with one another to secure and advance the health and welfare of the people of England and Wales.